Born in Flames September 24, 2020

 Born in Flames is a propulsive movie — a flurry of provocative ideas and forward-thinking stylistic innovations.
 (It attempts to, and succeeds at, so many things that it reminds us of the limitations genre itself can bring.)
 Its final message, above all else, is that while there may be periods during which discussions of revolution are particularly in vogue, nothing can be accomplished concretely without direct action, without solitary and intersectionality undergirding efforts.
 It can’t be all rhetoric; it can’t just be protests.
 It’s a movie functioning as a sort of call to arms.

 Born in Flames is often touted as a prescient product.
 I wonder if there will be a time where it might be more thoroughly viewed as dated.
 (The most aged aspect is, of course, the emphasis on radio and TV as the utmost forms of widespread dissemination.)
 Certainly looking at it with a special regard to its place in history doesn’t undermine its power.
 It won’t be lost on most viewers that the picture is additionally and tacitly warning of an eventual move to repopularized conservatism if widespread social change loses momentum too long.
-Sure enough, the U.S. soon would veer into Ronald Reagan’s and then George H.W.
-Bush’s presidencies, and dance toward a mainstream way of thinking that skewed toward right-wing ideologies.
+Sure enough, the U.S. was in the middle of Ronald Reagan’s, and then would veer into, George H.W.
+Bush’s presidency, right-wing ideology becoming progressively ubiquitous.

 Myriad elements of the film, sometimes functioning as satire and other times unfettered observation, echo continued frustrations and obstacles we see during particularly active waves of social change: the suspected murder of an imprisoned activist leader covered up by the government as suicide; the mainstream media’s way of frequently functioning as propaganda for harmful albeit normalized societal institutions; the tendency of activist groups perhaps unwittingly getting detrimentally caught up in their power dynamics.
 (Born in Flames seems a subtle rejoinder to the problematic, white-dominant, heteronormative trappings of the mainstream feminist movement of the decade prior.)
 The movie finally wonders: can violence really be the way to solidly kickstart a revolution?